Ka'Chava Review: "Superfood" That's Anything But Super

 Ka'Chava vitamins and minerals ingredients optimized

 In early 2022, a different wellness shake brand had to recall several products from the market due to all of the added vitamins causing toxicity in some consumers.
-This illustrates why we recommend avoiding supplements containing added vitamins and minerals.

-We do not approve of this blend.
+We disapprove of this blend.

 Ka'Chava UGC

-My main issue is how thick it is and how poorly it blends, as evidenced by the image above.
-I tried mixing it into a standard shaker bottle to take with me during exercise and it totally congealed and took multiple dishwasher runs to fully clear.
+I tried mixing it into a standard shaker bottle to take with me during exercise, and it totally congealed and took multiple dishwasher runs to fully clear.

-I purchased the Chai flavor and the taste is fine but too artificial for me.
-If you're used to eating a healthy diet primarily with whole foods, I'm guessing you'll feel similar.
-It has that clear sugar substitute flavor (due to the lo han fruit extract and the natural flavoring additives) which are relatively healthy sweeteners.
-I'm just not a fan of them.
+If you're used to eating a healthy diet with whole foods, I'm guessing you'll feel similar.
+It has that sugar substitute flavor (due to the lo han fruit extract and the natural flavoring additives) which are relatively healthy sweeteners.

 One of the most popular YouTube reviews of Ka'Chava comes from a channel called "Fitness & Finance."
 It has over 100,000 views.